-|Master-replica instance||This is an ApsaraDB for Redis instance that adopts a master-slave architecture.
-Master-slave dual-node instances provide limited capacity and performance.|
+|Master-replica instance||This is an ApsaraDB for Redis instance that contains a master-replica structure.
+The master-replica instance provides limited capacity and performance.|

-|High-performance cluster instance||This is an ApsaraDB for Redis instance that adopts a scalable cluster architecture.
-Cluster instances have better scalability and performance, but they are also limited in functionality.
+|High-performance cluster instance||This is an ApsaraDB for Redis instance that runs in a scalable cluster architecture.
+Cluster instances provide better scalability and performance, but they still have limited features.|

-|Connection address||This is the host address used to connect to ApsaraDB for Redis.
-It is displayed as a domain name, and can be found at
+|Connection address||This is the host address for connecting to ApsaraDB for Redis.
+The connection address is displayed as a domain name.
+To obtain the connection address, choose.|

 |Connection password||This is the password used to connect to ApsaraDB for Redis.
-The password format is Instance ID:custom password.
-For example, if you set the password as 1234 when you make the purchase and the allocated instance ID For Newfoundland, then the password is :1234.
+The password is in the format of Instance ID:custom password.
+For example, if you set the password as 1234 when you purchase an instance and the allocated instance ID is xxxx, the connection password is xxxx:1234.|

 |Eviction policy||This is consistent with the Redis eviction policy.
 For more information, see http://redis.io/topics/lru-cache.|

-|DB||This is the abbreviation of database in Redis.
-The ApsaraDB for Redis supports 256 databases numbered DB 0 to DB 255.
-By default, data is written to DB 0.|
+|DB||This is the abbreviation of the word database to indicate a database in ApsaraDB for Redis.
+Each ApsaraDB for Redis instance supports 256 databases numbered DB 0 to DB 255.
+By default, ApsaraDB for Redis writes data to DB 0.|